lyndsysimon/gab/README.md

     });

 // Submit a post.
-// The ID of the GIF can be copied from the URL used for sharing the GIF you want to
+// The ID of the GIF can be copied from the URL used for sharing the GIPHY GIF you want to
 // attach, such as 'nO2ttDiHPqEP6' in 'https://media.giphy.com/media/nO2ttDiHPqEP6/giphy.gif'.
 api.putPost({body: "<p>This is the message of the post</p>", gif: '3PrOqZRpbmqFa'})
     .then(function(data) {